duncanawerbuck/ps-webapi-ef/README.md

 1. Build the application
 1. Create a controller of type 'Web API 2 Controller with actions, using Entity Framework' (so we don't have to create the context class by hand).
 1. In the new context class (WebAppContext.cs) Add DbSet<T> for Order and OrderDetail.
+1. Create context initializer (inherits from DropCreateDatabaseAlways<WebAppContext>) to ensure db is dropped/recreated always (on build or restart of app), and data is seeded for a single order.

 ## Next

-We will want to rebuild and seed the db each time we make a build or restart the application during development (as opposed to every time the model changes).

-We'll do this by defining a context initialiser that inherits from DropCreateDatabaseAlways<WebAppContext>.
+Seed some more data.